pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/developer-portals/_index.md

 Pulumi provides several features to help you get your own developer portal off the ground faster:

-* Custom project templates
-* Pulumi Backstage plugin
+* Organization Templates
-* Pulumi's New Project Wizard
+* New Project Wizard
+* Pulumi Backstage Plugin

-## Custom templates
+## Organization Templates

-[Custom templates](/docs/pulumi-cloud/developer-portals/templates) can provide your Pulumi organization with a centralized repository for all your cloud components, best practices, and configurations.
-They allow your Pulumi team members to organize, discover, and deploy cloud resources with ease, all within the Pulumi platform or within your own integrations.
+[Organization Templates](/docs/pulumi-cloud/developer-portals/templates) can provide your Pulumi organization with a centralized repository for all your cloud components, best practices, and configurations.
+They allow your Pulumi organization members to organize, discover, and deploy cloud resources with ease, all within the Pulumi platform or within your own integrations.

-We support organizational templates on the Enterprise and Business Critical editions of Pulumi Cloud.
+We support Organization Templates on the Enterprise and Business Critical editions of Pulumi Cloud.

+## New Project Wizard

+The [New Project Wizard](/docs/pulumi-cloud/developer-portals/new-project-wizard) allows anyone in your organization to pick a template they want to install, and walk through configuring the deployment of that template.
+There is support for configuring [Pulumi Deployments](/docs/pulumi-cloud/deployments/get-started/#new-project-wizard) automatically, so that the template can be deployed without needing the Pulumi CLI locally, or any other CI/CD configuration.
+Just a few clicks and you have deployed your infrastructure.

-## Backstage plugin
+## Pulumi Backstage Plugin

 [Backstage](https://backstage.io) is an open-source framework for building developer portals.
-Using the [Pulumi Backstage plugin](/docs/pulumi-cloud/developer-portals/backstage) you can create new Pulumi projects from your organization's custom templates, and you can run previews, updates, or [Deployments](/docs/pulumi-cloud/deployments) directly from your Backstage instance.
+Using the [Pulumi Backstage Plugin](/docs/pulumi-cloud/developer-portals/backstage) you can create new Pulumi projects from your Organization Templates, and you can run previews, updates, or execure [Pulumi Deployments](/docs/pulumi-cloud/deployments) directly from your Backstage instance.

-## New project wizard

-Pulumi's [New Project Wizard](/docs/pulumi-cloud/developer-portals/new-project-wizard) can also leverage your organization's custom templates to automatically commit and deploy code for new Pulumi projects entirely from within your browser.